For immediate release

 Introducing the 1st Big Data In HealthCare International Conference and Exhibition

-On Tuesday April 16, 2019 the Big Data In HealthCare International Conference and Exhibition will take place at the Wohl Convention Center in Tel Aviv, Israel.
+On Tuesday April 16, 2019 the Big Data In HealthCare International Conference and Exhibition will take place at the Wohl Convention Center in in front of Bar Ilan University, Ramat Gan, Israel.
 This event, organized by Big Data TLV, is the first to focus exclusively on Big Data and Artificial Intelligence in the healthcare sector.
 All the content will be delivered in English, for international audiences.

 The full-day event will attract a variety of delegates, ranging from clinicians and researchers to venture capitalists and startup representatives.
 Big Data In HealthCare will attract high-profile international speakers, delegates and exhibitors.